← Back to ArticlesTraining Tips

 fightTIPS

-• Why it's good.
+• Why it is good.
 Shane Fazen created one of the most popular martial arts channels on YouTube.
 While fightTIPS covers multiple fighting styles, the boxing content is solid and accessible.
 Shane trains and tests what he teaches.

-• What you'll find.
+• What you will find.
 Technique tutorials, training advice, gear reviews, and how-to content for beginners.
 The production quality is high and explanations are clear.
 Content covers both technique and conditioning.

 • Best for.
 Beginners wanting accessible instruction across boxing and other martial arts.
 Good entry point for those completely new to combat sports.